MartinPellizzer/terrawhisper-compiler/articles/ammi-visnaga/botany/morphology.md

 Understanding these stem characteristics is valuable for researchers, botanists, and those interested in the plant's biology.
 These details not only aid in accurate species identification but also play a role in various scientific studies and applications.
 The specific measurements and characteristics of Ammi visnaga stems are essential for anyone working with or studying this plant.

+The following table shows in detail the morphological characteristics of Ammi visnaga stems.

 | Characteristic | Description |
 | --- | --- |
 | Stem Type  | Herbaceous |